inmnin/EKD-ICANN2024/README.md

 After configuring the environment, experiment with our MAKD method by following two steps

 # 1. Fine-tune the teacher model on different datasets:
 The base teacher model weights in this experiment are from *https://huggingface.co/bert-base-chinese/tree/main*.
-We fine-tuned this base model on each of the different datasets.
+We fine-tuned this base model on different datasets independently.
 The teacher's weights fine-tuned for a particular dataset will be saved in the corresponding folder Teacher_Model/xxx_Model/(xxx is the name of dataset).

 We provide the following two ways to fine-tune the teacher model, and we recommend the first one to use the teacher model weights we provide directly.